Parallel Dual-Numbers Reverse AD: Naive, Unoptimised Dual-Numbers Reverse AD

 The naive dual-numbers reverse AD algorithm acts homomorphically over all program constructs in the input program, except for those constructs that non-trivially manipulate real scalars.
 The full program transformation is given in \cref{fig:algo-naive}.
 We use some syntactic sugar: $\textbf{let}\ (x_1, x_2) = s\ \textbf{in}\ t$ should be read as $\textbf{let}\ y = s\ \textbf{in}\ \textbf{let}\ x_1 = \fst(y)\ \textbf{in}\ \textbf{let}\ x_2 = \snd(y)\ \textbf{in}\ t$, where $y$ is fresh.

-The transformation consists of a mapping $\trans1c[\tau]$ on types $\tau$ and a mapping $\trans1c[t]$ on terms $t$.\footnote{In this section we will choose $c$ to be the domain type of the top-level program; later we will modify $c$ to support our optimisations.} The mapping on types works homomorphically except on scalars, which it maps (in the style of dual-numbers AD) to a \emph{pair} of a scalar and a derivative of that scalar.
-In constrast to forward AD, however, the derivative is not represented by another scalar (which in forward AD would contain the derivative of this scalar result with respect to a particular initial input value), but instead by a \emph{backpropagator} that maps the cotangent of this scalar (the partial derivative of the final result with respect to this scalar) to the cotangent of the full input, assuming that the result depends on the input only through this scalar.
+The transformation consists of a mapping $\trans1c[\tau]$ on types $\tau$ and a mapping $\trans1c[t]$ on terms $t$.\footnote{In this section we choose $c$ to be the domain type of the top-level program; later we will modify $c$ to support our optimisations.} The mapping on types works homomorphically except on scalars, which it maps (in the style of dual-numbers AD) to a \emph{pair} of a scalar and a derivative of that scalar.
+In constrast to forward AD, however, the derivative is not represented by another scalar (which in forward AD would contain the derivative of this scalar result with respect to a particular initial input value), but instead by a \emph{backpropagator}.
+If a $\trans1c{}$-transformed program at some point computes a scalar--backpropagator pair $(x, d)$ from an top-level input $\mathit{input} : \sigma$, then given a $z : \lR$, $d(z) : \underline\sigma$ is equal to $z$ times the gradient of $x$ as a function of $\mathit{input}$.

 Variable references, tuples, projections, function application, lambda abstraction and let-binding are mapped homomorphically, i.e., the code transformation simply recurses over the subterms of the current term.
 However, note that for variable references, lambda abstractions and let-bindings, the types of the variables do change.